MicrochipTech/fpga-hls-examples/Training1/readme.md

 ## Generating the Libero Project

 Before starting the training, we need to first generate the Libero project.
+Ensure to seup the liscence and the shls and libero paths

 If you are using Windows, open the Windows command prompt (cmd) and navigate to the Libero directory, e.g.: